aiven/devportal/docs/products/clickhouse/howto/manage-users-roles.rst

 Manage ClickHouse® service and roles
 ====================================

-This article shows you how to create new user accounts for your service and how to manage user roles and permissions for an efficiently access control.
+This article shows you how to create new user accounts for your service and how to manage user roles and permissions for efficiently access control.

 Add a new user
 --------------